swarch-2f-rootly/2f/Prototype_3/README.md

 The **Load Balancer pattern** successfully mitigated the initial performance bottleneck by distributing incoming traffic evenly across multiple backend instances.
 Post-deployment metrics confirm measurable improvements in **response time**, **throughput**, and **scalability tolerance**, fulfilling the **Performance and Scalability** quality objectives for the Analytics Backend.

+**💡 Note on Architectural Pattern:** For a detailed review of the documented architectural pattern, please consult the full documentation here: [Load Balancer Scenario](load%20balancer/load_balancer.md)

 ### Caching